-- nature of the appeal,

-- provider involved,

-- and whether the issue concerns a child.

-- 3. The log is to be maintained in a confidential location at CCHEA or JFS Patient Advocacy.
-If the client requests to see the log, the advocacy agency will summarize in writing the content pertaining to the client. - CCHEA or Patient Advocacy Program provides the client a written acknowledgement of 4. receipt of the expedited appeal within two working days. - 5.
-CCHEA or Patient Advocacy Program shall notify the QM Unit immediately of any expedited appeal filed.
-CCHEA or Patient Advocacy Program shall contact the provider as soon as possible but not to exceed two business days. - 6.
-The client or his or her representative may present evidence in person or in writing. - 7.
-CCHEA or Patient Advocacy Program evaluates the expedited appeal.
-They shall ensure that the person who determines the final resolution of the appeal has had no decision-making involvement in any prior level of review.
-The client's confidentiality shall be safeguarded per all applicable laws. - 8.
-If the expedited appeal is about a clinical issue, the decision-maker must also be a mental health professional with the appropriate clinical expertise in treating the client's condition. - 9.
-If, in the opinion of CCHEA or Patient Advocacy Program, the appeal does not meet the criteria for the expedited appeal process that has been requested, CCHEA or Patient Advocacy program staff shall: - Obtain agreement of the MHP to deny the use of the expedited appeal process and to treat the appeal as a standard appeal instead.

-- Transfer the appeal to the timeframe for standard appeal resolution (above), and Make reasonable efforts to give the client prompt oral notice of the denial of the expedited process and follow up within two calendar days with a written notice.
-A copy of the letter shall be sent to QM. - 10.
-All County-operated programs and contracted providers are required by contract to cooperate with the problem resolution process as it is described herein.
-The full participation and timely cooperation of the provider are essential to honoring the client's right to an efficient, effective problem resolution process.
-During the resolution of the client's expedited appeal, CCHEA or JFS staff will often find it necessary to discuss the issue with the providers involved, and the Administrative Service Organization (ASO), either in person or by phone at various points in the process.
-The expectation is that CCHEA or JFS, the ASO, and the provider will cooperate with each other to find mutually agreeable and expeditious ways to address and resolve the client's issue.
+2. The CCHEA or JFS Patient Advocacy Program logs the expedited agone working day of receipt.
+The log shall include the: ppeal within □ client name or other identifier, □ date appeal was received, \Box date the appeal was logged, \Box nature of the appeal, □ provider involved, □ and whether the issue concerns a child.
+3. The log is to be maintained in a confidential location at CCHEA or JI If the client requests to see the log, the advocacy agency will sum content pertaining to the client. • 4.
+CCHEA or JFS Patient Advocacy Program provides the client a writt of receipt of the expedited appeal within two working days. ten acknowledgement 5.
+CCHEA or JFS Patient Advocacy Program shall notify the QA Unexpedited appeal filed.
+CCHEA or JFS Patient Advocacy Program provider as soon as possible but not to exceed two business days.
+6. The client or his or her representative may present evidence in perso n or in writing.
+7. CCHEA or JFS Patient Advocacy Program evaluates the expedited a □ They shall ensure that the person who determines the final resonant has had no decision-making involvement in any prior level of r □ The client's confidentiality shall be safeguarded per all applications. olution of the appeal eview.
+8. If the expedited appeal is about a clinical issue, the decision-maker health professional with the appropriate clinical expertise in treating 9.
+If, in the opinion of CCHEA or JFS Patient Advocacy Program, the atthe criteria for the expedited appeal process that has been reques Patient Advocacy program staff shall: □ Obtain agreement of the MHP to deny the use of the expedited to treat the appeal as a standard appeal instead. ted, CCHEA or JFS ☐ Transfer the appeal to the timeframe for standard appeal resolute ☐ Make reasonable efforts to give the client prompt oral notice expedited process and follow up within two calendar days wit copy of the letter shall be sent to QA. of the denial of the 10.
+O. All County-operated programs and contracted providers are required cooperate with the problem resolution process as it is described participation and timely cooperation of the provider are essential to right to an efficient, effective problem resolution process.
+During client's expedited appeal, CCHEA or JFS staff will often find it necessare with the providers involved, and the Administrative Service either in person or by phone at various points in the process.
+The CCHEA or JFS, the ASO, and the provider will cooperate with each ed herein.
+The full honoring the client's the resolution of the cessary to discuss the Organization (ASO), e expectation is that agreeable and expeditious ways to address and resolve the client's issue.